Applying to college involves a great deal of paperwork. It is important that students keep track of all deadlines and materials.

 As parents well know, there are both major and minor costs associated with college.
 To register for tests, send scores, and submit applications, students will need a credit card number, unless the family qualifies for fee waivers.
 These “incidental” costs can run up to $1,000.
 Families who visit colleges will also incur travel costs.

 The biggest costs, of course, are the tuition, room, board, and other costs that come along with attending college.
-Parents’ role is to communicate openly with their children about the role of cost for the family.
+We encourage parents to communicate openly with their children about the role of cost for the family.
 If you are applying for financial aid, it is important to carefully track financial aid deadlines and requirements and attend the meetings and workshops offered by the College Counseling Office.
 You should also feel free to call individual college financial aid offices with your questions.